-Potential construction noise impacts have been measured from the proposed works maximum area (5m buffer either side of the proposed new pipeline).
+Potential construction noise impacts have been measured from the proposed works maximum area (10m buffer either side of the proposed new pipeline).
 Noise catchment were identified, the extents of which are outlined in Table 3-8, and displayed in the figures below.
 Note that vehicle noise from the compound/laydown areas were not modelled, as the vehicle movements to/from the areas would be brief and would not occur in a standard back/forth fashion as with typical works within a road corridor.
-No materials from the construction of the proposed works would be tipped out/ loaded within the potential compound/ laydown area.

-Table 3-9 Residential noise limits for works during standard construction work hours
+Table 3-9 Residential noise estimates for works during standard construction work hours